Hull.js examples

 // ... draw pts

-Hull.js also works well with the large data sets.
-In this example more than 52K points, concavity = 20.
+Hull.js also works well with large data sets.
+This example has more than 52K points, concavity = 20.
 Execution time in your browser: ms.

-If you want to get hulls of the point set that looks like a multipolygon, then you need to call hull function for the each subset (for each polygon).
-In this example we use LukaszKrawczyk's density based clustering library (but you can use any other implementation) to split one large point set to the several groups, after that we recive hulls for each of them:
+If you want to get hulls of a point set that looks like a multipolygon, then you need to call hull function for each subset (for each polygon).
+In this example we use LukaszKrawczyk's density based clustering library (but you can use any other implementation) to split one large point set to several groups, after that we get hulls for each one:

 var clusters,